BuildTheEarth/docs/source/guide/installation.rst

 This section will walk you through the process of installing the BTE modpack required for building and contributing to the project.

-This page is split into 2 parts, using the automated installer and performing a manual installation.
+This page is split into 3 parts, using the automated installer, performing a manual installation, and installing Optifine.
 Use the contents on the right to easily navigate through the page.

 Using the Automated Installer